1. Too many programs are starting

 As for a laptop, whenever you notice your laptop heating up, you should check that its vents, usually on the sides, are not blocked.
-For example, don’t place your laptop on something soft like a pillow where it could sink in.
+For example, please don’t place your laptop on something soft like a pillow where it could sink in.

 13. You do not have enough memory

-If you have deeply cleaned your computer and modified your browser tab habits, but your computer is still slow (and you own a PC), you may want to consider a small upgrade in the form of additional RAM.
+If you have deep cleaned your computer and modified your browser tab habits, but your computer is still slow (and you own a PC), you may want to consider a small upgrade in the form of additional RAM.

 Some programs need a lot of RAM on your computer to run – for example, programs that work with large files like photo or video editing software.
-Many people trying to run Photoshop or some graphic-heavy program on an entry-level or intermediate computer can’t handle it.
+Many people trying to run Photoshop or some graphics-heavy program on an entry-level or intermediate computer can’t handle it.